erikyao/erikyao.github.io/_posts/2018-10-15-pandas-how-to-check-if-two-dataframes-are-equal.md

 >>> True
 ```

 - `sort_index()` is a MUST because `DataFrame.equals()` is weak in that it won't compare records with the same index automatically!
-Instead it seems to compare row-wise.
+Instead it seems to compare row-wise brutally.
 - `df_a == df_b` also performs row-wise comparison but if the indices of those 2 DataFrames were not exactly the same (in values and orders), it will throw `ValueError: Can only compare identically-labeled DataFrame objects`.